pranigopu/mastersProject/NOTES/generative-models-for-discrete-data/README.md

 - $\theta$ = A specific model <br> ..._often represented by a specific set of parameter values_
 - $\Theta$ = The exhaustive set of models being considered <br> ..._usually of a specific generalised definition, e.g. a specific family of distributions_

-**NOTE**: If $\Theta$ has a specific definition (which is generally the case), then it can be considered a general model in its own right, wherein certain parameters are variable; each set of specific parameter values represents a specific instance or subclass of the general model.
+**NOTE**: $\Theta$ has a specific definition such that it generalises over the various specific models we want to consider.
+Hence, it can be considered a generalised model in its own right, wherein certain parameters are variable; each set of specific parameter values represents a specific instance or subclass of the generalised model.

-_Likelihood, prior and posterior have been discussed in_ [**Bayesian Inference**](https://github.com/pranigopu/mastersProject/tree/main/NOTES/bayesian-inference). _Hence, I shall focus on the new concept, i.e. PPD._

-PPD is the distribution of expected (i.e. future) data $D^*$ according to the posterior $\mathbb{P}(\theta | D)$ for every $\theta \in \Theta$, which in turn is a consequence of the general model $\Theta$ (whose expectations are quantified by the prior and likelihood) and the observed data $D$.
-In more common terms, this is the data the general model $\Theta$ is expecting to see after seeing the dataset $D$, i.e. these are the general model’s predictions based on the data observed so far.
+PPD is the distribution of expected (i.e. future) data $D^*$ according to the posterior $\mathbb{P}(\theta | D)$ for every $\theta \in \Theta$, which in turn is a consequence of the generalised model $\Theta$ (whose expectations are quantified by the prior and likelihood) and the observed data $D$.
+In more common terms, this is the data the generalised model $\Theta$ is expecting to see after seeing the dataset $D$, i.e. these are the generalised model’s predictions based on the data observed so far.
 Mathematically, the PPD is given by:

 $\displaystyle \mathbb{P}(D^* | D) = \int_{\theta \in \Theta} \mathbb{P}(D^* | \theta) \mathbb{P}(\theta | D) d \theta$

-here, we can see that predictions of the general model are computed by integrating out (or marginalizing) over the posterior distribution of specific models, i.e. specific parameter values.
+here, we can see that predictions of the generalised model are computed by integrating out (or marginalizing) over the posterior distribution of specific models, i.e. specific parameter values.
 As a consequence predictions computed this way will incorporate the uncertainty about our estimates.

 # Various discrete generative models and / or use-cases
 ## Bayesian concept learning